January 5th, 2014

 You can study with Matt from any part of the world via SKYPE!
 Fees are on a sliding scale.

 For further information or to book a lesson, CONTACT MATT NOW.

 In the not too far future Matt will be posting a series of educational videos.

 Matt is involved with many projects as a performer, composer and arranger that range in artistic intention from pure dance party to a combination of that and a hopeful socio-political message.

 - For a great Latin and Reggae dance party, check out COMBO SABROSO/LOS FOUR.

 - For a deep reggae groove with his message of insightful and positive socio-political-environmental awareness and…CHANGE, check out THE LIQUID REVOLUTION BAND.

-Don’t forget to sign my mailing list if you dig what you see, hear, read.
+Don’t forget to sign Matt’s mailing list if you like what you see, hear, read.

 June 21st, 2013

 I had the honor of being invited back a third time to teach at Jazz Camp West, June, 2013.
 It’s such a special happening that I’ve thrown down some blog posts capturing my thoughts on the happenings throughout the week.